philjord/java3d-jogamp-and/java3d-jogamp-and/README.md

 Notes on compiling, this project compiles against an android hybrid jdk, built out of 1.8.0_66, with the android.jar and a whole bunch of andoirdx jars added called jdk1.8.0_66a

-This hybrid jdk is held in a zip file in java3d-core-and
+This hybrid jdk is held in a zip file

 This compile JDK sometimes gets the extra android jar removed by the IDE randomly so needs them re-added under the edit of Installed JRE's